Locations:

 How do I prepare for a cortisol test?

-Your healthcare provider will give you specific instructions.
+Your healthcare provider will give you specific instructions for the type of cortisol test you’re getting.
 For example, you shouldn’t eat, drink or brush your teeth before a salivary test.
-You may need to rest beforehand so that stress doesn’t interfere with the results.
+You may need to rest beforehand so that stress doesn’t affect the results.

 Results and Follow-Up